agandaur-ii/learn-c-with-raylib/01-drawing-to-the-screen.md

 ClearBackground(RAYWHITE);
 ```

-This deletes everything from the background and draws `RAYWHITE` over the background.
+This deletes everything from the background and draws the color `RAYWHITE` over the background.

 ```c
 DrawText("Hello, raylib!", 0, 0, 20, BLACK);
 ```

-This tells raylib put the words "Hello, raylib!" at 0 pixels away from the top left side and 0 pixels away from the to top of the screen at `20` pixels font size in a `BLACK` color.
+This tells raylib to put the words "Hello, raylib!" at 0 pixels away from the top left side and 0 pixels away from the to top of the screen at `20` pixels font size in a `BLACK` color.

 ```c